JuanValencia/Unstable-Magick/Oceanica.md

-A town of mostly elves trying to escape the weirdness
+A town of mostly elves trying to escape the weirdness.
+They've been here about 1 year.